 Connect Car (a KAV Auto rental subsidiary) is cheaper than Greenwheels but has a smaller network although a decent presence (over 300 cars) in Amsterdam.

-Connect Car, Klokkenbergweg 17, 1101 AK Amsterdam
+Connect Car, Klokkenbergweg 17, 1101

 T: +31(0)88 311 9898

-The operating area for Amsterdam is mainly within the A10 ring road and the cars have a maximum range of 135km.
-On top of zero emissions locally, one of the benefits of electric vehicles is that parking in the city (for the time being) is free.
-Rental costs for Car2Go are charged at €0.31 per minute and the car does not need to be returned to a fixed point.
+The operating Home Area for Amsterdam is 59 square kilometres (mainly within the A10 ring road) and the cars have a maximum range of 100km (+/-20km).
+On top of zero emissions locally, one of the benefits of Car2Go electric vehicles is that street parking in the city is free.